chunksnbits/store.pouchdb/README.md

 assert(track.artist.name === artist.name);    // true
 ```

-# Validations

-## Store.properties
+## Store.validates(:property, :validation)<a name="properties-validates"></a>

-Allows to restrict the properties to be considered for persistence and apply validation rules that values for this properties must match.
+Allows to restrict the type and characterisitics that certain properties of an item must apply to, before they can be stored in the associated store.
 The following validations are available:

+* Takes either a string argument indicating the type of the property or an object defining at least one of:
-* type (string): Allows to specify the type of the property.
-Possible values are: `string`, `number`, `boolean`, `date`, `object` or `array`
+  * type: Expects a `string`.
+Allows to specify the type of the property.
+Possible values are:
+    * `string`
+    * `number`
+    * `boolean`
+    * `date`
+    * `object`
+    * `array`
-* required (boolean): Flags the property to be obligatory for storing the item.
+  * required: Expects a `boolean`.
+Flags the property to be obligatory for storing this item.
-* validate (function): Allows to give a function that is executed for the property whenever the item is stored.
+  * validate: Expects a `function`.
+Allows to give a function that is executed for the property whenever this item is stored.

 ### Example